Monday, April 26, 2010

 I had a super healthy dinner tonight.

+Since I'd exceeded my daily carb allowance and took a day off from cardio (just one Extreme Tower Strength pilates class, thank you very much!), I ate probably 10 celery sticks with one wedge of Laughing Cow cheese and yogurt with sliced strawberries and a sprinkle Kashi cereal on top.
+It was amazing!
 Since a few weeks ago when that last rogue snow melted and the temperature has been perfect, I have been running outside 3-4 times a week with my dad on top of my 2 resistance strength Pilates classes a week.
 He turns 50 this year, and our goal is to get him fit + nifty = fifty by October.
 And I'm pretty proud of our progress.
 We run anywhere from 2-3.5 miles depending on the day and we're slowly finding our stride and breaking down the runner's wall (you know the one)!
 If I can say goodbye to eating unreasonable amounts at my parents' house and office goodies, I can say hello to bikini season and more long distance running again!

 * * *

-My life would be absolutely nothing without God and His grace
+My life would be absolutely nothing without God and His grace.

 This week, I rediscovered The Ragamuffin Gospel by Brennan Manning.
 It's my favorite book in the entire world, and I got so much out of it that I typed out all of my favorite quotes.
 Reading through them was sobering and exhilarating at the same time.
 If you want to see my little outline, let me know and I will send it to you!